Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Methodology

 \subsection{Face2Text Prompts}

 To map model outputs to the target label, the CLIP model utilizes text prompts to align image features in a shared latent space, enabling classification by matching the closest text description to the image features.
+Therefore, a particular text prompt must be created for every class by injecting the information of the category.
 For instance, one of the official unified templates of text prompts is ``\textit{A photo of a [cls]}", where [cls] is a placeholder of class label.
-In the context of deepfake detection, the binary class labels ``real face" and ``fake face" (or synonymous terms) lack specificity compared to labels such as ``cat" or ``dog", making them difficult to accurately identify using existing text templates.
-To address this issue, VLFFD \cite{GeneralVisualLinguisticFace2023sun} proposes to introduction of fine-grained text descriptions manually to fine-tune both $E_I(\cdot)$ and $E_T(\cdot)$ in the CLIP model.
+However, in the context of deepfake detection, the binary class labels ``real face" and ``fake face" (or synonymous terms) lack specificity compared to labels such as ``cat" or ``dog", making them difficult to accurately identify using existing text templates.
+To address this issue, VLFFD \cite{GeneralVisualLinguisticFace2023sun} introduces fine-grained text descriptions manually to fine-tune both $E_I(\cdot)$ and $E_T(\cdot)$ in the CLIP model.
 However, designing a hand-crafted text prompt that comprehensively describes forgery clues is difficult and labor-intensive.

-In this work, we aim to design simple yet effective text prompts to fully harness the generalizable capabilities of the CLIP model for deepfake detection.
-The success of personalized image generation methods has shown that introducing pre-trained image embedding as textual embeddings is beneficial for maintaining the consistency of generated subjects.
+In this work, we aim to design a simple but effective text prompts generation method to fully harness the generalizable capabilities of the CLIP model for deepfake detection.
+The success of personalized image generation methods \cite{DreamIdentityEnhancedEditability2024chen,Arc2FaceFoundationModel2024papantoniou} has shown that introducing pre-trained image embedding as textual embeddings is beneficial for maintaining the consistency of generated subjects.
 Considering that deepfakes involve the manipulation of faces, the inconsistency of facial representations between real and fake faces is a reliable clue.
-Inspired by this, we suggest exploit the CLIP text encoder to integrate face embeddings into text embeddings.
-Therefore, the face information, which is difficultly expressed by language, can be incorporated into textual prompts, thereby enhancing the CLIP model's capability for efficient deepfake detection.
+Inspired by this, we suggest exploiting the CLIP text encoder to integrate face embeddings into text embeddings.
+In this way, the sample-level face information, which is difficult to express by language, can be incorporated into textual prompts, thereby enhancing the CLIP model's capability for efficient deepfake detection.

-{To achieve this, a Face2Text module is proposed and the details are shown in Figure \ref{fig:face-embed}.
-The prompt template is designed as ``\textit{A [cls] photo of a [ID] person}".} Given a face encoder $F_{id}$, we represent a face embedding $S^*$ for an input image $\mathbf{X}$:
+To achieve this, a Face2Text module is proposed and the details are shown in Fig. \ref{fig:face-embed}.
+The prompt template $\mathbf{T}$ is designed as ``\textit{A [cls] photo of a [FE] person}".
+Given a face encoder $E_{F}$, we obtain a face embedding $S^*$ for an input image $\mathbf{X}$: